 HE Funding Councils in the UK, REF and Open Access

-The UK Higher Education Funding Councils collectively announced the post-2014 Research Excellence Framework policy on open access in April 2014, and published a revision to this policy in July 2015.
+The UK Higher Education Funding Councils collectively announced the post-2014 Research Excellence Framework policy on open access in April 2014, and published revisions to this policy in July 2015 and November 2016.
 The policy applies to journal articles or conference papers published in proceedings with an ISSN.
-You can view full details of how open access is included in the post-2014 REF here.
+A link to the current version of the HEFCE REF policy can be found here.